-The Bremen Musicians statue is located in the town of Bremen.
+The Bremen Musicians statue is located in the town of Bremen, in the north-west of Germany.
 This statue is a tower of four animals, who are the Bremen Town Musicians.
-These four animals are the main characters in an old German Folk Tale (Bremer Stadtmusikanten – The Town Musicians Of Bremen).
-It was the Brothers Grimm that made this tale popular.
+These four animals are the main characters in an old German Folk Tale (Bremer Stadtmusikanten – The Town Musicians Of Bremen), which was popularized by the Brothers Grimm.
+When you’re looking for things to do in Bremen, visiting the Bremen Musicians is a must.
+Not only is it an interesting statue, but the story goes that you can gain good luck from it too.

 The Musicians Of Bremen Story – Bremer Stadtmusikanten

-The Brothers Grimm tale of the Bremen Musicians tells the story of a donkey.
+The Brothers Grimm tale of the Bremen Musicians starts with a donkey.
 This donkey is growing old, and so will soon not be fit for work.
-The donkey, realising that he can not work much longer runs away to avoid being sent to the slaughterhouse.
-He runs away to Bremen to become a Town Musician.
+The donkey, realising this runs away to avoid being sent to the slaughterhouse.
+He runs away to Bremen to become a town musician.
 On the way, he meets an old dog, whose master had tried to kill him as he could no longer hunt.
 The donkey convinces the dog to come to Bremen with him.

 On the road, they next meet a cat, who is also old and her mistress wanted to kill her.
 The cat agrees to join the dog and the donkey on their journey to Bremen to become a musician.
-This threesome chance upon a cockerel who has overheard that he is to be tomorrow’s soup, so he joins them too.
+This threesome bump into a cockerel who has overheard that he is to be tomorrow’s soup, so he joins them too (a bit of a theme going on, right?)

-This rag-a-taggle band make up the four Bremen Musicians.
+This raggle-taggle band make up the four Bremen Musicians.

 However, the Bremen Musicians could not make it all the way to Bremen in one day.
 Because of this, they had to stop for shelter as night drew in.
-They found a house in the forest, but it was a robbers house.
+They found a house in the forest, and when they looked in they saw a table laden with food and drink with the robbers sat around enjoying themselves.
+The foursome decided to drive the robbers away so that they could have shelter and food, but to do this they had to come up with a plan…

 The Bremen Musicians’ Song

-When they looked in they saw a table laden with food and drink with the robbers sat around enjoying themselves.
-The foursome decided to drive the robbers away so that they could have shelter and food, so they came up with a plan.
-First, the donkey put his forefeet upon the window ledge and the dog climbed on the donkey’s back, the cat climbed on to the dog and the cockerel flew up to the head of the cat, making a pyramid of animals.
+First, the donkey put his forefeet upon the window ledge and the dog climbed on the donkey’s back.
+Then the cat climbed on to the dog and the cockerel flew up to the head of the cat, making a pyramid of animals.

 The Bremen Musicians then began their first performance: “The donkey brayed, the dog barked, the cat mewed and the cockerel crowed”.
-They then burst through the window and the robbers sprang up; thinking that the din could only be a ghost, they fled.
+Whilst “performing”, they burst through the window, surprising the robbers.
+Thinking that the din could only be a ghost, the robbers fled.
 The animals then sat down at the table and helped themselves, before settling down for the night.

 Later, the robbers noticed that the light in their house had gone out and all seemed quiet.
 So the leader ordered one of his men to go and examine the house.